Speech Denoising in the Waveform Domain with Self-Attention: Abstract

 \section{Abstract}

 In this work, we present \model, a causal speech denoising model on the raw waveform.
 The proposed model is based on an encoder-decoder architecture combined with several self-attention blocks to refine its bottleneck representations, which is crucial to obtain good results.
 The model is optimized through a set of losses defined over both waveform and multi-resolution spectrograms.
-The proposed method outperforms the state-of-the-art models in terms of denoised speech quality from various objective and subjective evaluation metrics.~\footnote{Audio samples: \url{https://cleanunet.github.io/}}
+The proposed method outperforms the state-of-the-art models in terms of denoised speech quality from various objective and subjective evaluation metrics. ~\footnote{Audio samples: \url{https://cleanunet.github.io/}} We release our code and models at \url{https://github.com/nvidia/cleanunet}.